Early Exit

 I reconstructed the track in Studio One.

 The original composition itself remains unchanged.
-I broke it down into patterns, fragmented them further, rearranged them in a mosaic-like structure, replaced certain sounds, and remixed the whole piece.
+I broke it down into patterns, fragmented them further, rearranged them in a mosaic-like structure, replaced certain sounds, and remixed the instrumental structure as a whole.

-The result felt like the sound I had originally wanted.
+The result felt closer to the sound I had originally imagined.

 At that time, within the limitations of MuseScore, I was enjoying that sense of “impossibility.”

-So this reconstruction did not begin from an idea.
+So this reconstruction did not begin from an abstract concept.
 The sound came first.

 ________________________________________